A Short History of America's Wild Horses

-As the west began to settle, ranchers often considered themselves the owners of the horses that ran wild on land they used.
+As the west settled, ranchers often considered themselves the owners of the horses that ran wild on land they used.
 It was a common practice to turn domestic horses loose to breed with the wild herds and produce strong off spring.

-Uses Wild horses have been captured for many uses during the centuries they've roamed the American west.
+Wild horses have been captured for many uses during the time they've roamed the American west.
 Thousands of wild horses were shipped to Europe to pull guns and carry soldiers during World War I. And in 1922 Ken-L-Ration was introduced as the new complete diet for dogs.
 The largest ingredient in the product was horse meat.
-When the company no longer found enough old horses to process they turned to the wild horse herds.
-In the book Wild Horse Annie & the Last of the Mustangs (pg.53) the author tells us 50 million pounds of canned dog food was produced during 1933-34.
-An estimated thirty-thousand to thirty-five thousand wild horses were killed to feed dogs.
+When the company no longer found enough old horses to process, they turned to the wild horse herds.
+In the book Wild Horse Annie & the Last of the Mustangs (pg.53) the author tells us 50 million pounds of canned dog food were produced during 1933-34.
+An estimated thirty to thirty-five thousand wild horses were killed to feed dogs.

 In 1971 Congress passed the Wild and Free-roaming horses and burros act in which they declared "...wild free-roaming horses and burros are living symbols of the historic and pioneer spirit of the West; that they contribute to the diversity of life forms within the Nation and enrich the lives of the American people;..."
-Here is a link to the act https://www.govinfo.gov/content/pkg/STATUTE-85/pdf/STATUTE-85-Pg649.pdf
+Click here to read the Wild and Free-roaming Horses and Burros Act.